 You’re forgiven if you miss the other changes wrought with the 2022 Toyota GR86.
 It gets the same styling changes as the related 2022 Subaru BRZ, including functional side air intakes that Toyota claims improve steering stability.
 It’s still a 2,811-lb lightweight, still has a nearly unusable back seat and trunk—and still lets you slip a set of wheels and tires in back once the seatback’s folded.

-Prices won’t be public until the fall when the 86 goes on sale, but base cars will get a 7.0-inch digital display in the instrument cluster, an 8.0-inch touchscreen with Apple CarPlay and Android, a six-speaker audio system, a Torsen limited-slip rear differential, and LED headlights.
-Premium cars get eight speakers, leather and Alcantara seats, and a rear spoiler.
+Prices were released in October, and the GR86 starts at $28,695 with the manual transmission and $30,195 for the automatic.
+The base model comes standard with a 7.0-inch digital display in the instrument cluster, an 8.0-inch touchscreen with Apple CarPlay and Android, a six-speaker audio system, a Torsen limited-slip rear differential, and LED headlights.
+Premium models, which run $31,295 with the manual and $32,795 with the automatic, get eight speakers, leather and Alcantara seats, and a rear spoiler.

 Stiffer and better sorted than a Miata or a Mustang, the 86 has the lesson plans first-time drifters and track drivers need.
 It also comes with a bonus: a one-year membership to the National Auto Sport Association and instruction at a high-performance driving event.
 A free training day for some of the best training wheels we know?
 That’s a great idea for any driver who aspires to something more than cruising from stoplight to stoplight.